 2. Opposite sides of the door

-3. Get Kitty used to crate
+3. Get Kitty used to a crate.

-4. Dog on leash, cat in crate
+4. Dog on leash & harness, cat in crate

-- If you’ve spent a week or more with trying at least 3 sessions a day, and they are still acting aggressively towards each other or tense staring with no improvement, please consult with a professional behaviorist/trainer.
+- If you’ve spent a week or more trying at least 3 sessions a day and they are still acting aggressively or tense towards each other with no improvement, please consult with a professional behaviorist/trainer.
 Staring is often a warning an animal is about to attack.
 Please be very careful if your dog or cat seems “calm” but is actually tense, stiff, and staring.

-With each 5 minute training session, allow them to get a little closer together, with Rover still on leash and Kitty still in the crate.
+- With each 5-minute training session, allow them to get a little closer together, with Rover still on leash and Kitty still in the crate.
 Then leave with lots of praise for everyone being so good!
 If Kitty becomes frightened, or Rover starts ignoring you, increase the distance between the animals and progress more slowly.
 Eventually, the animals should be brought close enough together to allow them to investigate each other visually and calmly.
 Then you can allow Rover to sniff at the kennel and Kitty, as long as he is being calm, and listens to you if you say “sit” or “come.”

-Now increase the length of the sessions together.
+- Now increase the length of the sessions together.
 If Rover or Kitty is agitated in any way, you may have to spend as many days as necessary with the cat in the crate, dog on leash, until they are calm and relaxed.
 You may find distracting yourself (a book, a DVD) will relax you, and that will help them relax too!

-Once they’ve sniffed each other through the crate with no issues, and you can spend a half-hour in the room with everyone relaxed right next to each other, you are ready for Step 5.
+- Once they’ve sniffed each other through the crate with no issues, and you can spend a half-hour in the room with everyone relaxed right next to each other, you are ready for Step 5.

 5. Dog leashed, cat loose

 6. Both loose together!